 We primarily promote trekking and home-stay instead of everyday motor touring, our product is very much ecotourism.
 Our clients often comment that the nomadic people have a great deal to teach the rest of the world about responsible ecological practices!

-We often invite clients to take part in the daily classes at the nomad schools.
-We also bring pens,paper,books and sports equipment for students.
-We always spread knowledge about health and sanitation, and we see home-stay tourism as a good way to general income for impoverished local families.
+We often invite clients to classes at nomad schools on their paticular expertise.
+We also bring pens,paper,books and sports equipment to students.
+We always spread knowledge of health and sanitation, and we see the home-stay tourism as beneficial to impoverished locals.

-When visiting an area with clients, we explain what the local handicrafts and food are, and invite them to buy these if they like them.
-We visit homes, even if not for a home-stay, and hold question and answer sessions with the community, after which we pay them for their time.
+We always bring a client into an area, explaining what the local products are, encouraging them to buy these if they want.
+We visit homes, even if not for a home-stay, and hold question and answer, after which we pay them for their time.
 We buy supplies locally.
-We use locals for field staff during trips.
+We use locals for field staff.

 We minimize the use of cars and camp stoves by encouraging trekking and home-stay instead of motor tours and camping.
 We also use traditional methods for cooking, like collecting and cooking over yak dung, which is readily available and has been a part of the Tibetan ecosystem for thousands of years.

-We always collect our rubbish, carry it and transporting it back to the cities where there are proper garbage systems in place.
-It is our duty to always inform nomads or other locals that it is necessary to properly discard waste.”
+We always collect our rubbish, carrying out and transporting it back to the cities where there are proper garbage box.
+It is our duty to always inform nomads or other locals that it is necessary to properly discard waste.

 At the age of 16 he went to Lhasa, the spiritual and cultural capital of Tibet, where he learned Tibetan medicine and art under the tutelage of experienced monks.
 In Lhasa, he also was able to study English and Tibetan history.